edgarsbeerzinjsh/RpslsGame/README.md

 ---

-## Level 3
+## Level 2

-- You can pass number of computer players (from 1 up to 9)
+- You have predefined 3 computer players
-- You can pass number of rounds (from 1 up to 5)
+- Each of them have name and it should be shown in play time
-- Each player will play with each other player, computer vs computer too
+- You play with each computer player three rounds
-- Results for all players will be printed in table
-- Winner is player with most victories (in case of tie - player with most round victories)
+- To become the winner, you need to defeat all of them